jimkang/shunt/README.md

 addOperative tells shunt which functions map to which string keys.
 Each operative is expected to have a function signature that takes:

 1. __params__, which can be anything
-2. __done__, a callback function which takes a status string (which could indicate an error) and whatever value the operative wants to report.
+2. __done__, a callback function which takes an error and whatever value the operative wants to report.
 3. __prevOpResult__, which is the _result_ object (explained further down) from the previous operation in the sequence.
 This could be null.

 Finally, you call _runSequenceGroup_, passing it: